-- Communithy Health Options is one of just four CO-OPs still operational nationwide
+- Community Health Options is one of just three CO-OPs still operational nationwide

 Maine exchange overview

-Maine uses the federally run exchange, but under the marketplace plan management model, which allows the state to have oversight of the plans that are sold in the exchange.
-Starting in the fall of 2020, Maine took on more oversight of the exchange, with a transition to a state-based exchange using the federal enrollment platform (ie, the state will still use HealthCare.gov).
+For 2021 coverage, Maine uses the federally run exchange, but under the marketplace plan management model, which allows the state to have oversight of the plans that are sold in the exchange.
+Starting in the fall of 2020, Maine took on more oversight of the exchange, with a transition to a state-based exchange using the federal enrollment platform (ie, the state still uses HealthCare.gov).
+But Maine plans to transition to a fully state-run exchange as of the 2022 plan year, starting with the plans that are sold during the open enrollment period that begins in November 2021.

-The state is also considering a switch to a fully state-run exchange, with its own enrollment platform, as well as a variety of other reforms, including a merged risk pool for individual and small group plans, and standardized health plans.
-Legislation to get the ball rolling on this was enacted in Maine in March 2020.
+The state is also working on a variety of other reforms, including a merged risk pool for individual and small group plans, and standardized health plans.
+Legislation to get the ball rolling on the state-run exchange and merged risk pool was enacted in Maine in March 2020.

 Maine has one of the few remaining ACA-created CO-OPs (Community Health Options, or CHO), which is one of only three CO-OPs (nationwide) continuing to offer coverage for 2021.